-Midterms

-There will be three midterms during the quarter.
+Midterms There will be three midterms during the quarter.

 - Midterm dates will be announced at least 3 days before the corresponding midterm is given. - Midterms will begin promptly when class starts, and will last 50 minutes. - There will be no makeup midterms.
 No midterm scores will be dropped.
 I will not reschedule midterms for individuals. - There will be demerits if your phone, pager, PDA or other noisemaking device makes a distracting noise (subject to my definition) during a midterm or final exam.
-The demerit will consist of 10% of all points available on the test. - If you score higher on your first midterm than on your second or third midterm, I will replace the lower of your scores on your second and third midterms with the average of that score with the score on your first midterm.
-So, it is to your benefit to begin studying regularly right away.
+The demerit will consist of 10% of all points available on the test. - If you score higher on your first midterm than on your second or third midterm, I will replace the lower of your scores on your second and third midterms with the score on your first midterm, so it is to your benefit to begin studying regularly right away.
 Only one of your second or third midterm scores can be replaced in this way.
 The first midterm score cannot be replaced.
-(NOTE: The attendance policy exception mentioned in the Attendance section above is based on the points you actually score on the midterms, before any of your midterm scores are replaced.)
+(NOTE: The attendance policy exception mentioned in the Attendance section above is based on the points you actually score on the midterms, before any of your midterm scores are replaced.) - Final Exam There will be a comprehensive final exam during the 12th week of the quarter. - The final exam will last 2 hours. - No arrangements will be made to reschedule the final exam.
+If you do not take the final exam, you will automatically receive an F for the quarter, regardless of your other scores.
+Do not plan on traveling out of the area before the final exam.
+(If a serious personal emergency prevents you from taking the final, you may request an incomplete beforehand.)